scala/scala3/docs/docs/reference/witnesses/witness-params.md

 ```
 ## Syntax

-Here is the new syntax for parameters, arguments, and implicit function types seen as a delta from the [standard context free syntax of Scala 3](http://dotty.epfl.ch/docs/internals/syntax.html).
+Here is the new syntax of parameters, arguments, and implicit function types seen as a delta from the [standard context free syntax of Scala 3](http://dotty.epfl.ch/docs/internals/syntax.html).
 ```
 ClsParamClause    ::=  ...
                     |  ‘with’ ‘(’ [ClsParams] ‘)’